ag-grid/react-data-grid/podcast-player/README.md

 });
 ```

-This change doesn't really help me with my development, since it just looks on the page for the existence of some text, but since the text matches my `h1` I have a working test, which I can then use to learn more about the Testing Library.
+This change doesn't really help me with my development, since it just looks on the page for the existence of some text, but since the text matches my `h1` I have a working test which I can then use to learn more about the Testing Library.

 ## How to use The Testing Library